 Because of the online nature of this course, office hours will be conducted primarily from a distance.
-The means by which this is accomplished may evolve during the course, but I intend to be accessible by phone (unless otherwise noted), instant message (through BB site), and Skype.
-I am available to help (and want to), and you may come in to my office if you prefer, but you may also take advantage of the remote nature of the course if you prefer.
+The means by which this is accomplished may evolve during the course, but I intend to be accessible by phone (unless otherwise noted) or by Zoom.
+Because of the current social distancing situation, I am unavailable to meet in person.
 Note that, if you are having difficulty, the more specific your questions are, the more efficient we will be in solving them.
 This means that you may find it useful to scan or photograph your work (or the screen, or both) to show me the specifics, and include that in the email.
 This will be superior to sending me an email with a cryptic message like "how do I do number 4?"
 I am unlikely to respond favorably to questions which indicate that you have not made full use of the available resources.
 Assistance on course material is not available on test days (except for material not included on the exam, i.e., you are already working on the next module).
 Email is the most certain means of contacting me.
 During the week, I will make a very serious effort to reply to email within 24 hours.
 Emails received after 7 pm on a weekday or over the weekend are unlikely to receive a reply before the next day.
 Plan accordingly: a lack of preparation on your part does not constitute an emergency on mine.
 Do not expect special treatment for your email just because an assignment is "due that day."
 Instead, start assignments significantly before they are due.